Nonprofit Management Concentration:

 How often do I have to be on campus?
 The Nonprofit MBA degree is 100% online and has no requirement for you to travel to campus for any aspect of the program.
 Although it is a fully online degree program, you will have a dedicated advisor throughout the program who can assist with various departments.
 You will also have direct access to each of your instructors and will be able to reach them via phone or email.
 While not required, we do hope you will join us on-site for your graduation!
 We host several special events for our online students and their families at our main campus in St. Bonifacius, Minnesota the day before graduation.
 The actual commencement service is held on a Saturday.

 What jobs can I get with this degree?
-A graduate of the MBA program with a Non-Profit Management concentration will have the skills and experience to excel in a wide variety of positions often at a manager, director, or vice president level.
+A graduate of the MBA program with a Non-Profit Management concentration will have the skills and experience to excel in a wide variety of positions.
 Some examples might include:

 - Marketing and Communications Director